Pompeii Records: Overview

 Joe Perry formerly of Big State Distributors formed a partnership with Pat Morgan and launched Pompeii Music Corp. which included two labels, Pompeii Records and Innis Records.
-Innis was founded by Ike Turner in the early 1960s and had already released a handful of singles.
+Innis was founded by Ike Turner and he had already released a handful of singles by various artists.

 The first release from Pompeii was the single "So Fine" by Ike & Tina Turner in March 1968.

+Pompeii was distributed by Atco Records, and imprint of Atlantic Records, in the United States, and London Records internationally.

-Pat Morgan, former nightclub owner, who was also producer at Pompeii and eventually became the president.
+Pat Morgan, a former nightclub owner, was also a producer at Pompeii and eventually became the president.
 In 1969, he merged the company with the publicly owned corporation Computer System Management, and Pompeii was renamed CSM-Pompeii.
 The subsidiary labels Vesuvius and Turtle Creek were also added.
-Turtle Creek was formed to handle country artist.
+Turtle Creek was formed to handle country artists.

 The company owned their own pressing plant, Reco-Press of Dallas, which printed all of the Pompeii labels as well as others.